valora-inc/hooks/docs/types/position.md

 ### Implementing `getPositionDefinitions`

-The `getPositionDefinitions` function is called by Valora to get the positions owned by a user.
+The `getPositionDefinitions` function is called by Mobile Stack apps to get the positions owned by a user.

 It receives the following arguments:

 - `network`: the network for which the positions should be returned.
 - `address`: the address of the user for which the positions should be returned.

-It should return an array of [`PositionDefinition`](https://github.com/valora-inc/hooks/blob/main/src/types/positions.ts) objects.
+It should return an array of [`PositionDefinition`](https://github.com/mobilestack-xyz/hooks/blob/main/src/types/positions.ts) objects.

 The `PositionDefinition` is either an `AppTokenPositionDefinition` or a `ContractPositionDefinition`, representing an app token or a contract position respectively.